Workers API Reference¶

 - ✅ @pydantic.validate_call: Works on methods and init (all modes including Ray)

-The only requirement is that your worker class is instantiable via __init__
+The only requirement is that your worker class is instantiable via __init__ with the

-arguments you pass to .init()
+arguments you pass to .init().

 Basic Usage